black-shadows/System-Design/README.md

 ## Designing Scalable Architectures

 With the right process in place, I'll move on to destroying the second obstacle to your dream job.
-I'll spend a significant amount of time on building up your knowledge and intuition around designing scalable architectures.
+I'll spend a significant amount of time building up your knowledge and intuition around designing scalable architectures.

 Scalability is the 4th step of the System Design Process.
 I am spending a disproportionate amount of time on it simply because this is where candidates struggle the most.